 Misaligned behavior on some inputs strongly suggest misaligned power-seeking on those inputs too.

 The idea is that there's actually a very close connection between any form of misalignment, any form of problematic objectives being pursued by systems that are relevantly strategic, and misaligned power-seeking in particular.
-And the connection is basically from this fact that misaligned behaviors is in pursuit of problematic objectives, and power is useful for loss of objectives.
+And the connection is basically from this fact that misaligned behavior is in pursuit of problematic objectives, and power is useful for lots of objectives.

 There's lots we can query about this thesis.
 I think it's an important, central piece of the story here, and there are questions we can ask about it.
 But for now I'm just going to flag it and move on.

 So suppose we're like: okay, yeah, power-seeking could happen.
 Why don't we just make sure it doesn't?
 And in particular, why don't we just make sure that these systems have just innocuous values, or are pursuing objectives that we're okay seeing pursued?
 Basically, how to do that: I think there are two main steps, if you want to ensure a practical PS alignment of the relevant kind.